 If you wish to escalate your complaint to stage 2, you should do so in writing, within 6 months of the final response at Stage 1.

 IHPs are expected to have arrangements in place to conduct an objective review of the complaint and how it was handled at Stage 1.
 The appointed individual reviews all the relevant documents.
 They may interview staff and set up a meeting with the complainant as part of their investigations.
-Again, the Patient Guide sets out what to expect at this stage and the expected timescales for a full, written response.

 However, you can raise a complaint to the Care Quality Commission (“CQC”) or the equivalent bodies in Scotland, Northern Ireland, and Wales.
 The CQC is the independent regulator of health and adult social care in England.
 They inspect both NHS organisations and independent providers.
 The CQC will take note of your complaint and may use it as part of their inspection process.
 However, they will not actively deal with a complaint.